h2o/h2o/deps/mruby/doc/guides/mrbgems.md

 ```

 As mentioned, the GemBox uses the same conventions as `MRuby::Build`.
 The GemBox
-must be saved with a `.gembox` extension inside the `mrbgems` directory to be
+must be saved with a *.gembox* extension inside the *mrbgems* directory to to be
 picked up by mruby.

-To use this example GemBox, we save it as `custom.gembox` inside the `mrbgems`
+To use this example GemBox, we save it as `custom.gembox` inside the *mrbgems*
 directory in mruby, and add the following to your build configuration file inside
 the build block: